TeoLj/TLSscanner/README.md

 Only **-domains** OR **-csv** can be used, not both.

 ## Examples
+The input csv file corresponds to the top 1 million APIs from: https://github.com/PeterDaveHello/top-1m-domains.
 1) This example scans 30 entries of the file *top-1m.csv*.
 The scan results are saved in a default *output* folder within the same directory as the scanner.

 ```shell